-Vehicle and Train Crashes: What Illinois has Learned Since Fox River Grove
+Vehicle and Train Crashes: Changes Since Fox River Grove

 Twenty years ago, a train slammed into a school bus at a train crossing in Fox River Grove.
 Tragically, seven students were killed and many more injured.
 It was a little after 7 a.m. when the bus driver pulled across the tracks and stopped at a traffic signal.
 The driver later said she was unaware that the back three feet of the bus remained over the tracks in the path of the oncoming train.
 She was also unaware that the crossing gate hit the bus on its way down and did not hear the train warning whistle even though the engineer continuously blew the horn to try and warn her to clear off of the tracks.

 Crossing Signal Changes as a Result of the Accident

 According to an Illinois Commerce Commission senior rail safety specialist, “The crash changed everything—across the state, across the nation and around the world.”
 More traffic signals were added at each crossing, better connections “between traffic signals and train warnings” were added as well as more signs to warn motorists of where to stop for the trains and instructions of the importance of not dwelling on the tracks.

 The train warning improvements have helped reduce accidents and fatalities.
 In 1995, the year of the crash, there were 4,633 train and vehicle crashes across the country with 579 deaths and 1,894 injuries.
 In 2014, the statistics across the board were substantially reduced with only 2,287 crashes, 269 deaths and 849 injuries.
 Illinois was the site of 134 of those collisions and 24 of the fatalities.
 But, according to experts, even though there are far fewer crashes and fatalities than there were 20 years ago, there are still improvements that need to be made.